emaphp/eMapper/README.md

 ----------

 <br/>
-*eMapper* does come with a small subset of exceptions in order to communicateunexpected errors.
+*eMapper* does come with a small subset of exceptions in order to communicate unexpected errors.
+These errors may vary but they can be grouped in the following scenarios:

  - Query syntax error
  - Failed database connection
- - Unrecognizaed mapping expression / Invalid configuratio
+ - Invalid configuration

 <br/>
-All these exceptions extend the *eMapper\Exception\MapperException* class.
-The examples above illustrate exception handling according to the available mapping classes.
+The examples above illustrate exception handling for each supported database.
+All exceptions extend the *eMapper\Exception\MapperException* class.

 <br/>
 **MySQL**